The blog

 As highlighted in enterprise workplace research, hybrid work has fundamentally changed how space is used, making data visibility essential for effective office planning.

-Desk booking on its own has limited impact.
+A desk management solution on its own has limited impact.
 Its real value comes from being part of a connected workplace ecosystem:

 Together, these create a workplace that is: